 I would love to hear your answers to these questions.
 If you’d like to chat about them, please schedule a 20-minute Zoom call with me to discuss.

-Hopefully, your reflections on these questions will lead to a greater understanding of the level of protection in your organization.
+Hopefully, your reflections on these questions will lead to a greater understanding of the level of safety in your organization.
 And hopefully this has empowered you to start taking small steps to build up protection through courage and vulnerability.
 It’s something we can all attain through self awareness and hard work.